chennnxu/chennnxu.github.io/_posts/2023-05-30-Unveil-City-Vibrance.md

 comments: true
 ---

+## Introduction

+ The research aims to create comprehensive city portraits by analyzing social event data obtained from the Eventbrite platform.

 The analysis cannot provide a definitive conclusion due to the limited availability of data, but the value lies in the underlying idea.
 If an ideal dataset becomes available in the near future, a reassessment will be conducted.